Lon Chaney Jr.: Of Mice and Men (1939)

 Chaney Jr's only stage appearance had been as Lennie Small in a production of Of Mice and Men with Wallace Ford.
-He was cast in that role in the film Of Mice and Men (1939), which was produced by Hal Roach Studios.
+He was cast in that role in the 1939 film adaptation, which was produced by Hal Roach Studios.
 The film was Chaney Jr's first major role in a film and was a critical success for him.
 Chaney had a screen test for the role of Quasimodo for the remake of The Hunchback of Notre Dame (1939), a role which his father played back in 1923, but the role went to Charles Laughton.

-One Million B.C
+One Million B.C.

 Hal Roach used him in his third-billed character role in One Million B.C.
-(1940) as Victor Mature's caveman father, Chaney began to be viewed as a character actor in the mold of his father.
+(1940) as Victor Mature's caveman father, after which Chaney began to be viewed as a character actor in the mold of his father.
 He had in fact designed a swarthy, ape-like Neanderthal make-up on himself for the film, but production decisions and union rules prevented his following through on emulating his father in that fashion.
 Cecil B. DeMille used him in a supporting role in North West Mounted Police (1940) and MGM used him in Billy the Kid (1941) with Robert Taylor as Billy and Brian Donlevy as Pat Garrett.
 That studio considered putting Chaney Jr in a remake of his father's hit He Who Gets Slapped but decided not to make it.